 The devastating impact of the COVID-19 pandemic has forced many families to unexpectedly settle an estate after an untimely death occurred to a loved one.

-If you’ve inherited an individual retirement account, or IRA, you can find yourself at the tricky three-way intersection of estate planning, financial planning and tax planning.
+If you’ve recently inherited an individual retirement account, or IRA, you can find yourself at the tricky three-way intersection of estate planning, financial planning and tax planning.
 One wrong decision can lead to expensive consequences, and good luck trying to persuade the IRS to give you a do-over.

 When you inherit an IRA, you have many – too many! – choices to make depending on the situation: